baconpaul/sample-creator/README.md

 Steps to MVP

-- Pick a format ui but do nothing now
-- velocity ranges
-- round robin output on panel
-- round robin RNG
+UI
     - log messages onto display

+Code in Engine:
     - gate time
     - release detection

-then
+    - velocity ranges coded
+    - Round robins coded

+then ship to Omri (and maybe Andreya and Jacky also)

+Then:

+- Pick a format ui but do nothing now/ sfz/multisampe etc
 - poly rendering perhaps
 - Mod tinywav to also have an `inst` block
 - threading in process loop